UofT-DSI/applying_statistical_concepts/05_instructional_team/markdown_slides/1_statistical_learning.md

 # Applying Statistical Learning
 ## The Bias-Variance Trade-Off

-**_In order to minimise the expected test error we need to use statistical learning methods that result in low bias **and** low variance._**

-- **Variance** is the amount $\hat{f}$ would change if we fit it using a different training set.
-    - More flexible models have higher variance since they fit the training data more closely.
-- **Bias** is the error from approximating a complicated relationship with a simpler model.
-    - More restrictive models have higher bias since they make more assumptions about the form of $f$.

----
-# Applying Statistical Learning
-## The Bias-Variance Trade-Off

 The rate of change of the bias versus variance determines whether the test MSE will decrease or increase with flexibility.

-- Initially, as the flexibility of the method increases, the bias decreases faster
+- Initially, as the flexibility of the model increases, the bias decreases faster
     - The test MSE declines
 - At some point the increasing flexibility has little impact on the bias but the variance increases significantly.
-    - The test MSE increases. -This results in a U-shaped curve for test MSE vs method flexibility.
+    - The test MSE increases.
+    - This results in a U-shaped curve for test MSE vs model flexibility.

 ---
 # Applying Statistical Learning
 ## The Bias-Variance Trade-Off

-The discussion below is related to a plot that illustrates the bias (blue), variance (orange), variance of the error (dashed line), and the test Mean Squared Error (MSE) (red) as functions of model flexibility for three different data sets.
+The plot illustrates the bias (blue), variance (orange), variance of the error (dashed line), and the test Mean Squared Error (MSE) (red) as functions of model flexibility for three different data sets.

 ![Bias, Variance, and MSE Plot](./images/01_bias_variance.png)